Kodular/Documentation/docs/components/maps/rectangle.md

 |:----:|:-------:|
 |boolean|True|

-Specifies whether the component should be visible on the screen.
-Value is true if the component is showing and false if hidden.
+_Specifies whether the component should be visible on the screen.
+Value is true if the component is showing and false if hidden._

 ### West Longitude

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Rectangle', 'West Longitude')]]